 Rinse the cucumbers under running water to remove dust and soil.
 Run your fingers along the fruit to remove the spines.

-The blossom and stem ends of the cucumbers contain enzymes that can cause bitterness and limp pickles.
+The stem and blossom end of cucumbers contain enzymes that can cause bitterness and limp pickles.
 Cut off 1/8-inch from each end.
 Leave the cucumbers whole, cut them into spears, or slice them into coins.

 Step 5: Fill the jars

-To each jar add: 1 bay leaf, 1 sprig of dill foliage or flower head, 1 clove crushed garlic, 1/2 teaspoon mustard seeds, 1/2 teaspoon dill seeds, 1/2 teaspoon red pepper flakes.
+Add the following to each jar: 1 bay leaf, 1 sprig of dill foliage or flower head, 1 clove crushed garlic, 1/2 teaspoon mustard seeds, 1/2 teaspoon dill seeds, 1/2 teaspoon red pepper flakes.

 If you are canning cucumber slices, add the slices to the jar, fill the jar half way with the brine, and then give the slices a stir with the bubble popper.
 This will help separate the slices and combine them with the brine.
 Top off with more brine while maintaining 1/2 inch of headspace.